hmdc/heroku-docker-r/README.md

 This project is compatible with the [heroku-buildpack-r][5] so that it is possible to migrate your existing Heroku R applications and deploy them using the new Heroku [`container`][7] stack, however there are some caveats if multiple buildpacks were used together with [heroku-buildpack-r][5].

-The new stack alleviates many of the complexities and issues with the R buildpack.
+The new stack alleviates many of the complexities and issues with the R buildpack.s

 Support has been added for [packrat][8], which is a package dependency manager.